What you should know before buying a toy: compare theme, age and price

 The learning purpose is one of the most important characteristics of a toy to base your purchase on.

-What makes toys quality?
+What makes toys out of quality?

 A quality toy is composed of several important elements, including the following.